Office of Admissions

 Undergraduate program applicants to UNCSA can fulfill the English language proficiency requirement in one of three ways:

-1. Submit official TOEFL or IELTS scores at or above the following minimum scores
+1. Submit official TOEFL, IELTS, or Duolingo scores at or above the following minimum scores

 |TOEFL: Test of English as a Foreign Language (internet-based)||79|